-A further new proposed act is the [Future Homes and Building Standard](#) which is likely to be enacted in 2025.
+A further new proposed act is the Future Homes and Building Standard which is likely to be enacted in 2025.
 This will require new build homes to have low carbon heating systems.

 The Housing Act 2004 implemented the [Housing Health and Safety Rating System \(HHSRS\)](#) which is already in place.
-This is used to assess health and safety risks and hazards in properties and the new Government is currently considering implementing the Decent Homes Standards for private rented housing (currently applicable to social housing only).
+This is used to assess health and safety risks and hazards in properties.
+Central Government will also be implementing the Decent Homes Standards for private rented housing (currently applicable to social housing only).